dhr-uvin/Optiplex3050MicroHackintoshEFI/README.md

 - i5-7500T

--256GB SATA SSD
+- 256GB SATA SSD

--8GB RAM
+- 8GB RAM

--Intel HD 630
+- Intel HD 630

--Intel AC3165
+- Intel AC3165

--Realtek Ethernet
+- Realtek Ethernet

--Audio Codec 3234/255
+- Audio Codec 3234/255

 What works -

 - WIFI

--Bluetooth
+- Bluetooth

--Handoff,universal clipboard
+- Handoff,universal clipboard

 What doesn't work -

--Sleep , I believe this is a known issue.
+- Sleep , I believe this is a known issue.
 Just set sleep to never in power saving and your good.

--Multiple continuity features.
+- Multiple continuity features.
 Airplay server can be done with UXPlay (search it up on github) , continuity camera works when wired.